get-eu/get-eu/collapse.md

 title: Will the EU collapse?
 ---

-The reason is that basically no-one actually thinks the EU, as currently constituted, is in any way a good idea.
+Basically no-one actually thinks the EU, as currently constituted, is in any way a good idea.
 Whether one says this publicly is a matter of how one wishes to be perceived.
-In the UK, support for the EU is basically a way of signalling that one is against nationalism, facism, racism, traditionalism, various forms of conservatism, etc. Opposition to the EU has often been *perceived to have been* dominated by undesirable types, and certainly the UK's only substantial racist party is highly Eurosceptic (except inasmuch as it sees the EU as an instrument for encouraging immigration by white people).

-The common perception of Euroscepticism is wrong, like so many common perceptions.
+In the UK, support for the EU is basically a way of signalling that one is against nationalism, facism, racism, traditionalism, various forms of conservatism, etc. Opposition to the EU has often been *perceived to have been* dominated by undesirable, politically-incorrect types.
+This common perception of Euroscepticism is wrong, like so many common perceptions.

-So: there was no-one to have my argument with.
 The most committed Europhiles basically privately admit the entire thing is a catastrophe and work diligently for its reform.
+No intelligent person with self-respect defends the status quo.

-My 11 points in that article fall into three categories: the absence of most features of Europe-level democracy (in the last five years I have formalised this into testable questions), the misdesign and misbehaviour of actors (legislators, officials, judges) in the European lawmaking processes, and the undesirable effects this all has on policy outcomes.
+My 11 points on the front page of this website fall into three categories: the absence of most features of Europe-level democracy, the misdesign and misbehaviour of actors (legislators, officials, judges) in the European lawmaking processes, and the undesirable effects this all has on policy outcomes.